The Spouse / Mate / Partner of the Narcissist

 In one narcissist’s words:

-hindsight vantage point of my 58 years.
-She tortured me physically and
+realize from the hindsight vantage point of my 58 years.
+She tortured me

-psychologically as both toddler and teen, for 12 harrowing horror years in
+physically and psychologically as both toddler and teen, for 12 harrowing

 I remember vividly that, even as a 4 year old, I wanted to save her, to fix her, to put her back together, to make her whole and happy.
 She had such a beautiful smile and a way with storytelling and fun games.
 In between her monster phases.
 Gradually, the darkness took over and there was nothing left of her and I failed to rescue the first significant woman in my life.
 I haven't seen her since 1995.